ShannonIanthe/BCS-Algorithms/03_react/block03/description.md

 ## Exercise 2 / Optional with hooks

-Refactor the previous exercise, this time using a functional component and the `useState` hook.
+Refactor the previous exercise, this time using a function component and the `useState` hook.
 Take a look at `useState` in the "Hooks" block of React part.

 ## Exercise 3

-In a functional component, create a `div` which contains 2 inputs and one button.
+In a function component, create a `div` which contains 2 inputs and one button.

 Each of these should be a separate child component, all rendered by a parent component called App.